sarangcr03/LinuxGSM-discord-bot/README.md

 ## Usage

-Once the bot is running, you can use the following commands in Discord:
+Once the bot is running, you can send the following commands to teh bot in Discord:

 - `!check-update`: Check for available updates.
 - `!force-update`: Force an update to the latest version.